MarkD833/RCBUS-68xxx/README.md

 This partial decoding results in the RCBus I/O and memory spaces appearing multiple times within the 68000 address range.
 A /DTACK signal is generated on the processor card for any access to the RCBus whether there is a device present at that address or not.

 ## What works so far
-Currently the following v2 boards are completed and are under test:
+Currently the following boards are assembled and are working as intended:
 * 68000 procesor board
 * ROM / RAM board - 128K ROM & 1M RAM
 * Quad serial I/O board - with 2 68681 DUARTs

 ## To do
-These v2 boards are waiting to be populated and tested:
+These boards are waiting to be populated and tested:
 * Digital I/O board - with 2 68230 PI/Ts
 * Mutifunction board - with 2 68901 MFPs

 ## Progress
-Currently the 68000 card, the ROM/RAM card and the serial I/O card are working and a small monitor program is running that allows me to download Motorola S-records.
+Currently the 68000 board, the ROM/RAM board and the serial I/O board are working and a small monitor program is running that allows me to download Motorola S-records.
 Both S2 & S3 record types are handled.

 The monitor currently supports a few of the EASy68K TRAP #15 text I/O functions - currently just tasks 0, 1, 5, 6, 13 & 14 - which are all related to text input/output.
 Further tasks may be added as I need them.

-The following RCBus cards have also been tested:
+I have a number of Steve Cousin's RC2014 / RCBus boards that I have been able to use successfully in the 68000 system.
+The code folder holds some example code for these boards as well as CP/M-68K v1.3 using the CompactFlash boards.
 | Name | Description |
 | :---- | :---- |
 | [SC129](https://smallcomputercentral.com/rcbus/sc100-series/sc129-digital-i-o-rc2014/) | digital I/O module |